ironcev-talks/reaching-technical-excellence-from-software-sheep-to-software-craftsmanship/README.md

 | [v2.0.0](https://github.com/ironcev-talks/reaching-technical-excellence-from-software-sheep-to-software-craftsmanship/releases/tag/2018-12-05-Zagreb-Croatia-Advanced-Technology-Days-Conference) | December&nbsp;5th,&nbsp;2018 | [[Conference] Advanced Technology Days](https://advtechdays.com/) | Zagreb | Croatia | - |
 | [v1.0.0](https://github.com/ironcev-talks/reaching-technical-excellence-from-software-sheep-to-software-craftsmanship/releases/tag/2018-05-18-Graz-Austria-Agile-Austria-Conference) | May&nbsp;18th,&nbsp;2018 | [[Conference] Agile Austria](https://agile-austria.org/en/) (with [Stefan Wunder](https://twitter.com/stwunder)) | Graz | Austria | [YouTube](https://www.youtube.com/watch?v=nOESnHoDHjQ) |

+## Presentations

+The latest minor version of the presentation is available for viewing and download on [SlideShare](https://www.slideshare.net/roncevi/reaching-technical-excellence-from-software-sheep-to-software-craftsmanship) and [Speaker Deck](https://speakerdeck.com/ironcev/reaching-technical-excellence-from-software-sheep-to-software-craftsmanship).
+The exact presentations used in talks are available on the [release page](https://github.com/ironcev-talks/entity-framework-core-hidden-gems/releases).
+The presentations used in talks vary significantly from each other.
+Their content depends on the exact talk format, duration, and audience.
+The version on SlideShare and Speaker Deck contains all the slides.

 ## License

 [![CC BY 4.0](http://mirrors.creativecommons.org/presskit/buttons/88x31/svg/by.svg)](https://creativecommons.org/licenses/by/4.0/)